 It is interesting to note that it was recorded that there were two cottages on the site at this time or perhaps, as just the one building and barn is pictured, it was still just the one building but was occupied by two families.

-Although he was recorded as occupier of the farm in the Norton Court Estate records from 1863 it would appear that William had made a decision to give up the farm business the previous year as the following auction sale reported in The Citizen newspaper of 12 July 1882 reports; "Kings Head Inn, Norton, Gloucestershire,.
+Although he was recorded as occupier of the farm in the Norton Court Estate records from 1863 it would appear that the Simmons family had made a decision to give up the farm business the previous year as the following auction sale reported in The Citizen newspaper of 12 July 1882 reports; "Kings Head Inn, Norton, Gloucestershire,.
 Messrs T Rust & Co.
 Have been favoured with instructions from Mr William Simmons who is giving up the business.
 To sell by auction on the above premises on Friday next July 14th, 1882, the whole of the household furniture, farm implements, garden tools, harness, and out-door effects, including 30 head of capital poultry".
+The fact that they are not selling the property itself suggests that they were tenants and not owners.

 By 1864 the property was occupied by Henry James and his family and appears to have been a single dwelling house once again.
 Henry had formerly been a chair maker in his father’s business in the village but had chanced his hand at another trade and was now described as a butcher.
 Henry’s father, William James, had built Dunsworth Villa opposite and was living there at this time.